mbmccormick/mbmccormick.github.io/_posts/2011-02-04-connect-your-google-cr-48-laptop-to-pal2-0-at-purdue.md

 <p></p>

-<p>You&rsquo;ll then be prompted for your Purdue network login credentials and, upon successful authentication, be connected to PAL2.0.</p>
+<p>You'll then be prompted for your Purdue network login credentials and, upon successful authentication, be connected to PAL2.0.</p>